eggzie/raspberry/README.md

     - the official [GCC 4.8.3 cross-compiler toolchain](https://github.com/raspberrypi/tools): `arm-linux-gnueabihf-gcc`, `arm-linux-gnueabihf-ld` and so on.
     - [QEmu](http://wiki.qemu.org/Main_Page) 1.3.0
     - [ScratchBox2](http://maemo.gitorious.org/scratchbox2) @ git tag 2.3.90 (earlier releases didn't seem to work)

+The default configuration allocates 4 CPU cores and 4 GB of RAM to the VM.
+This can be configured by editing the following lines in the `Vagrantfile`:

+    v.memory = 4096
+    v.cpus = 4

 ## Example Usage